 Remember the old days, when kids could turn a boring piece of wood into a “toy” that entertained them for hours?
 Neither does your kid, who could operate your phone before they could operate a toilet.
-If you appreciate the role of technology in toys but are still lukewarm about your kid staring at a screen, German toymakers Vai Kai have you covered.
+If you appreciate the role of connected toys but are still lukewarm about your kid staring at a screen, German toymakers Vai Kai have you covered with handcrafted Avakai dolls.

 Kids can invent games based on their Avakai’s individual behaviors or interaction with its twin.
 As one gets closer to another, their heartbeats intensify, enabling hide-and-seek, treasure hunts, and more.
 Avakai are available for pre-order now, and if your kid dismisses them as boring pieces of wood, remind your kid that their predecessor — the lowly stick — is in the Toy Hall Of Fame and to show some respect.